-Lourdes is proud to be the only MRI facility in the area to offer the option of high-field, high resolution imaging on two types of magnets - a traditional 1.5Tesla (T) short-bore magnet and a 1.2T open (bore-less) magnet that provides patient comfort for those who might be anxious or claustrophobic.
+Lourdes is proud to be the only MRI facility in the area to offer the option of high-field, high resolution imaging on two types of magnets - a traditional 3T open bore unit and a 1.2T bore-less (our Open MRI) magnet that provides patient comfort for those who might be anxious or claustrophobic.

 A major advantage of the new Oasis MRI System is its patient friendly design.
 The open or bore-less design features a 270 degree viewing angle, giving patients an unobstructed view of the room and family/loved-ones present for support.
 This allows claustrophobic, obese, and pediatric patients a more comfortable MRI experience with less anxiety.
 Soft lighting is also used to further enhance the openness of the Oasis.

 The Oasis features a wide patient table with the capability of left to right motion to allow comfortable, easy positioning, and the best image quality.
 The table also lowers to allow easier access for wheelchair dependent patients.

 A MRI exam can be scary, especially to a child.
 Oasis, is a truly open MRI system offering high-touch patient comfort.
 Open MRI provides unobstructed views for your child.
 It allows pediatric patients to be comforted during scanning.
 It allows constant parent-child contact for even the smallest patient.
 In most cases, the parent or guardian is able to lie beside the child and/or hold their hand, instead of just being in sight.
 Many times, your child can even have a favorite stuffed friend with them.

 The open design may even reduce the need for sedation or anesthesia which reduces the cost of imaging and the risks to the child.